 - Generating brand awareness and word-of-mouth referrals in an ever-expanding sphere of influence

 - Giving new and existing patients a way to interact with you, building and solidifying relationships

 The Need for a Strategic Approach.
 Because social media is so big, so broad, and so free of rules, effective marketing engagement requires a high degree of discipline and organization.
 If a medical practice just dives in without a coherent plan, it will be exceedingly difficult to achieve any type of measureable results.
 Elements of an organized social media marketing program include:

 - Strategy.
 All effective social media programs have specific goals, key performance indicators, and a plan for activities that is practical and consistent with the budget.

 - Content Production and Syndication.
 Content is the currency of the social Web.
 To have influence and reach, social media participants must add relevant and meaningful content to the conversation, in the form of blog posts and comments, tweets, Facebook posts, and more.

 - Social Monitoring.
 Many people do not realize that most social media content is searchable – allowing practices to see when people are talking about them or their specialty, and then join in that conversation.
 Regular monitoring enables practices to extend brand awareness and manage reputation.

 - Community Building.
-Identifying and influencing people to join your social communities involves activities such as attracting subscribers to your blog, advertising on Facebook and scouring Twitter for users who are likely to be interested in your services.
+Identifying and influencing people to join your social communities involves activities such as attracting subscribers to your blog, advertising on Facebook to users who are likely to be interested in your services.
 The more people who join your communities, the larger your sphere of influence.